dahlgrenthomas/MLFinalProject/README.md

 # MLFinalProject
-Final project for ML class.
+Final project for Machine Learning class.
 ## Running Instructions

 Import project into R Studio as a "New Project."
 Select "Version Control" from the next menu, and choose to import from git.
 Paste the url of repository into the url field.